 Aim It at Your Target Audience by Using Analytics

 But finding out the most popular times users visit TikTok is just part of the equation.
-You also need to consider who your audience is.
+It would help if you also considered who your audience is.

-Posting something that’s aimed at teenagers at 6.30 am is not going to get you a lot of views.
+Posting something aimed at teenagers at 6.30 am will not get you a lot of views.

-You need to think about when your target audience is most likely to have some TikTok time.
-One of the best ways to do this is through the use of analytics.
+It would help to think about when your target audience is most likely to have some TikTok time.
+One of the best ways to do this is through analytics.

-To be able to take advantage of TikTok’s analytics, you need to ensure you have a pro account.
-It’s not a feature that’s available with a standard user account, but is essential when the aim is to get maximum exposure.
+To take advantage of TikTok’s analytics, you need to ensure you have a pro account.
+It’s not a feature available with a standard user account but is essential when the aim is to get maximum exposure.

 Tik Tok’s analytics reveal quite a lot about your viewers.
 It lets you know how many people have seen your video and how many followers you have.

-You can also see things such as the top territories in which they come from, the gender split, and even what other content they’ve interacted with.
+You can also see the top territories in which they come from, the gender split, and even what other content they’ve interacted with.